Madrid, Surigao del Sur: History

 Notable pioneers in the region were Rufino Urbiztondo, Cosme Frias, Andres Roy, Jorge Arpilleda, Antonio Malayao, Antonio Taguines, Geronimo Rubi, Isidro Uriarte, Enrique Guillen, Pedro Uriarte, Tomas Frias, Andres Arnan, Mariano Cuartero, and others.
-The settlement continued to attract people; his constant coming of immigrants and intermarriages among inhabitants increased considerably the population until finally, the local leaders found it for to convert the sitio into a barrio.
+The settlement continued to attract people from Luzon and Visayas; his constant coming of immigrants and intermarriages among inhabitants increased considerably the population until finally, the local leaders found it for to convert the sitio into a barrio.
 Under the leadership of Rufino Urbiztondo, Linibunan, as the place was known, became a barrio of Cantilan with him as its first Teniente del Barrio.
 Linibunan means "water-covered lowland".
 Digging around the place will attest to the fact that the topsoil in the area was deposited by floodwaters during the rainy season.

 The early inhabitants of the place were religious people.
 Most of them were Christian and the missionaries based in Cantilan who visited the barrio once in a while to attend to their religious needs.
 In 1901, the people thought of Christianizing the name of their barrio.
 Fr.
 Paulino Garcia who was then the parish priest of Cantilan and a Spaniard by nationality, suggested that the barrio be named Madrid reminiscing of the Spanish capital.
-The people readily accepted the suggestion and since then, Linibunan was changed to Madrid.
+The people readily accepted the suggestion and since then, Linibunan had changed its name to Madrid.

-For a decade, progress seemed slow, but then immigrants from other neighboring islands came, especially from Bohol, seeking good fortune in the reputed Land of Promise.
+For a decade, progress seemed slow, but then immigrants from other neighboring islands came, especially from Bohol but not limited people from Luzon, especially Ilocanos and Tagalogs, seeking good fortune in the reputed Land of Promise.
 A handful of Chinese came and engaged in business and trade with the natives.
 Due to its favorable geographical location, Madrid became the center of trade and commerce in the area.
 With the rapid growth of commerce and trade, population also increased.
 Business enterprises boomed and people started making permanent residences in the town.
 Then the local leaders became aware that Madrid can now qualify into a municipality.
 Headed by then Teniente del Barrio Sotero Irrizari, the Barrio Council and other Civic Leaders passed a resolution asking the President of the Philippines to elevate Madrid into a municipality.
 With the help of the Provincial Board, the cherished dream of the people of Madrid become a reality when President Elpidio Quirino issued Executive Order No. 561 making Madrid as one of the municipalities of Surigao del Sur on February 2, 1953.
 The municipality was inaugurated on July 4, 1953, amidst great splendor.